amirylm/lockfree/CONTRIBUTING.md

 ## Code of Conduct

-Contributors are expected to adhere to the [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a respectful and inclusive community.
+Contributors are expected to adhere to the Contributor Covenant [Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html) to ensure a respectful and inclusive community.
 Please familiarize yourself with the code of conduct and abide by its principles when participating in the project.

 ## License